Sebright chicken: Characteristics

 In accordance with the intentions of their creator, the Sebright is an ornamental bantam, and is commonly seen in competitive poultry shows.
 As a true bantam, all Sebrights are very small in stature; males weigh an average of 22 oz and females 20 oz.
 Their short backs, proportionally large breasts, and downward-pointing wings combine to create an angular, jaunty look.

 In the United Kingdom, two colour variants are recognised, gold and silver; these have a base of either dark gold or whitish silver, evenly laced around the edges with black.
 In other European countries other colours have been created: a black-laced lemon Sebright arose as a sport in Holland in the mid-twentieth century, and a chamois or white-laced buff variant was bred towards the end of the century; it is recognised by the Entente Européenne.
 The birds have unfeathered legs with slate-blue skin, and their beaks are ideally a dark horn colour.
 Cocks carry a rose comb covered with fine points, and a small spike that sweeps back from the head (called a leader).
 Combs, earlobes and wattles were originally a purple colour referred to in the fancy as mulberry, but today are often bright red though mulberry is still desired according to the standards in most countries.
 Some breeders consider hen feathering to have an adverse effect on the fertility of male Sebrights, and may use cocks that don't carry the trait for breeding purposes, despite their automatic disqualification in shows.

 Characteristically, Sebrights are only one of a few chicken breeds in which the cocks are hen-feathered, meaning they have none of the long, sickle-shaped feathers common in most cocks that appear in the tail, neck and saddle.
 Due to the unique characteristic hen feathering, molecular biologists have found the Sebright bantam a useful model organism in the study of sex hormones.
 This is because they carry a mutation that causes the tissues of their skin to convert an unusually large amount of male sex hormones (androgens) into female sex hormones (oestrogens).

 Husbandry

 Sebrights are neither outstanding meat birds nor prolific egg layers – hens lay some 60–80 creamy-white eggs per year.
 They can prove to be particularly difficult to raise, especially for beginners.
 Hens rarely go broody and chicks usually have high mortality rates.
 Adults are generally hardy, but are especially susceptible to Marek's disease.
 Like many bantams, they fly well, so are sometimes kept in confinement, and not allowed to range freely.
-Due to their genetic make-up, males may on occasion be born infertile, further complicating breeding.
+Due to their genetic makeup, males may on occasion be born infertile, further complicating breeding.